yuvalmargules/tutor/CONTRIBUTING.md

 We should call our test files with "test" before the description, like `test_whatYouWantToTest.py`.
 Also the functions inside the test files should be called with "test" before the description, like `test_testFunctionName()`.
 That way `pytest` would know what files and function is our tests.

-To test out our tests, we should connect into the Box, `vagrant ssh`, go to the vagrant folder, `cd /vagrant` and then call `python3 -m pytest` to run the tests.
+To test out our tests, we should connect into the Box, `vagrant ssh`, go to the vagrant folder, `cd /vagrant` and then call `pipenv run python3 -m pytest` to run the tests.

 ## General Guidelines